progress4apple/progress.rocks/_drafts/use-the-1-3-5-rule-with-apple-reminders.md

 **Medium (!!)** - a "medium" thing
 **High (!!!)** - a "big" thing

+How you actually decide what's a "big" or "small" thing is up to you.
+If it's a "big" may depend on the amount of time you have to invest to get it done.
+Or it's more related to the

+Once done

 To sum up: We **use priorities together with the ability to set a date and time for the reminder** to end up with a **daily plan in the Scheduled list of Apple Reminders**.

 ...
 Erklärung wie das zusammen mit Apple Erinnerungen genutzt werden kann ...